 “Haven’t you pieced it together yet?
 Damn you’re a lot slower than I thought.
 All the girls that are missing?
-They’ve all been girlfriends of your ex boyfriends, honey.
-I thought even you might have figured that one out.”
+They’ve all been new girlfriends of that ex of yours, Tommy was it?
+So when the police start looking at suspects... well, you'll be top of the list.
+Oh, honey, I thought even you might have figured that one out.”

 He shoved me backwards, and I fell over the dining table, the horror evident on my face.

 “Kiss-kiss, sweetie.”
 He made smacking noises with his mouth and was out the door before I could even think of a response to this insanity.